-Prerequisites: Consent of department, Communicative Disorders 110, and grade of C or better in Communicative Disorders 512, 513, 517, and 524.
-Supervised practice with representative speech and language problems.
-Up to three units may be taken concurrently; maximum credit three units.
-One unit represents 26 hours of direct clinical practice.
-Qualified transfer students must enroll in at least one unit of 526 prior to 626.
-529. Orientation to Public School Practicum (1) Prerequisites: Communicative Disorders 517 and 524.
-Minimum of 100 hours of supervised clinical practicum, and departmental approval.
-Concurrent registration in Communicative Disorders 433 or 453.
-Goals, materials and procedures for organizing and administering speech, language and hearing programs in the school.
 530. Family Communication Dynamics (3) Prerequisites: Communicative Disorders 322 and 526.
 The communication environment in the home.
-Parent-child interaction in relation to the origin and alleviation of functional and organic speech disorders.
-539. Neuropathologies of Speech, Hearing and Language (3) Prerequisites: Communicative Disorders 321 and 340.
-Recommended: Communicative Research and theory concerning the nature, etiologies and principles of treatment of Disorders 423. disorders of speech, hearing and language resulting from pathologies of the nervous system.
-540. Hearing Conservation and Audiometry for School Nurses (3) Builds on registered nurse's knowledge of anatomy, physiology, and medical-surgical treatment of disease as it relates to auditory mechanism.
+Parent-child interaction in relation to the origin and alleviation of functional and organic speech disorders 539.
+Neuropathologies of Speech, Hearing and Language (3) Prerequisites: Communicative Disorders 321 and 340.
+Recommended: Communicative Disorders 423.
+Research and theory concerning the nature, etiologies and principles of treatment of disorders of speech, hearing and language resulting from pathologies of the pathologies of the nervous system.
+540. Hearing Conservation and Audiometry for School Nurses (3) Prerequisite: Registered nurse.

+Builds on registered nurse's knowledge of anatomy, physiology, and medical surgical treatment of disease as it relates to auditory mechanism.
 Designed to give background in hearing screening (pure tone and impedance) and awareness of ramifications of hearing loss in children necessary for referral and follow-up.
 Fulfills three-unit requirement for the School Nurse Credential and may be used toward the six-unit State Audiometric Certificate requirement.
 Not open to students with credit in Communicative Disorders 205, 340, 341.
 542. Audiometry: Application (3) Prerequisites: Communicative Disorders 340L and concurrent registration in 542L.
 Pure tone and speech audiometry; masking; impedance audiometry; tests for nonorganic and for sensorineural hearing loss; reporting test results; audiometer calibration.
 542L.
 Audiometry: Laboratory (1) Prerequisites: Communicative Disorders 340L and concurrent registration in 542.
 Laboratory experience in administering audiometric test batteries and in calibrating audiometric equipment.
-543. Hearing Amplification (1 or 3) I Prerequisites: Module I: Communicative Disorders 340.
-Module II: Communicative Disor- Module I includes hearing aid components, functions, trouble shooting and client orientation to amplification (1 unit).
-Module II includes hearing aid evaluations, fittings, and electroacoustical hearing aid analysis (2 units).
-Students may elect Module I (1 unit) or Modules I and II (3 units).
-545. Clinical Practice in Audiologic Assessment (1) I, II, S Prerequisites: Grade of C or better in Communicative Disorders 542 and 542L.
+543. Hearing Amplification (3) I Prerequisites: Communicative Disorders 340, 542.

+Hearing aid components, functions, trouble shooting and client orientation.
+Hearing aid evaluations, fittings, and electroacoustical hearing aid analysis.
+545. Clinical Practice in Audiologic Assessment (1-3) I, II, S Three hours of laboratory.
+Prerequisites: Grade of C or better in Communicative Disorders 542 and 542L.
 Supervised practicum with pure tone, speech, and special audiologic testing and with hearing aid evaluation.
 One unit represents two hours of clinical contact and one hour of staffing per week.
 Up to three units may be taken concurrently; maximum credit three units.
-546. Clinical Practice with Hard of Hearing (1) I, II, S Prerequisites: Grade of C or better in Communicative Disorders 511, 512, 513.
-Supervised practicum in aural habilitation with hard of hearing clients.
+546. Clinical Practice with Hard of Hearing (1) I, II, S Three hours of laboratory.
+Prerequisites: Grade of C or better in Communicative Disorders 511, 512, 513, Supervised practicum in aural habilitation with hard of hearing clients.
 One unit represents two hours of clinical contact and one hour of staffing per week.
 Up to three units may be taken concurrently; maximum credit three units.
 547. Hearing Conservation (2-3) II Prerequisite: Communicative Disorders 340L.